serverlessworkflow/specification/specification.md

 on a defined [schedule](#Start-Definition).

 Workflow instance termination is also explicitly described in the workflow definition.
-By default instances should be terminated once there are no active workflow paths (all active paths reach a state containing the default [end definition](#End-Definition)).
+By default, instances should be terminated once there are no active workflow paths (all active paths reach a state containing the default [end definition](#End-Definition)).
 Other ways, such as using the `terminate` property of the [end definition](#End-Definition) to terminate instance execution, or defining an [execution timeout](#ExecTimeout-Definition) are also possible.